Clara MacBeth: Early life and family

-Clara Louise MacBeth was born in 1870 or 1871 to James and Elizabeth MacBeth and was an only child.
+Clara Louise MacBeth was born in 1870 or 1871 in Brooklyn, New York to James and Elizabeth MacBeth and was an only child.
+MacBeth grew up in Crown Heights, Brooklyn.

 She was a student of the gymnasium proprietor Avon C. Burnham and participated in a drama performance at Criterion Theatre in 1895.
 Joined by an organist, she recited the tale of "The Tramp", a performance the Brooklyn Citizen stated was "excellently done" and The Brooklyn Daily Eagle said was "loudly applauded".
 At the Christian Endeavor society's strawberry festival in 1897 at the Rochester Avenue Congregational church, MacBeth performed recitations that The Brooklyn Daily Eagle called "spirited and pleasant".

 Her father invented a dynamite detonator, which made him wealthy.
 He died in Jamaica, Queens at Hotel Whitman in 1929 on November 14 or November 17.
 Having earlier been the chair of the Jamaica-based Long Island Bond and Mortgage Guarantee Company, he was its chairman at the time of his death and owned a large amount of stock in the company as well as substantial real estate in Brooklyn and Queens.
 He bequeathed $1,467,076 to relatives and friends; most of his estate was split between his wife and daughter with each receiving a share of $719,788.
 Having inherited his shares in the company, Clara MacBeth was a member of the Long Island Bond and Mortgage Guarantee Company's board of directors in 1931.
 Her mother, Elizabeth MacBeth, died at Hotel Whitman, on September 2, 1933, leaving $708,391 in her estate that largely came from her husband's bequest.
 Aside from giving her nephew and brother-in-law $5,000 each, a chauffeur $2,000, and some other relatives $12,500 altogether, Elizabeth gave the rest of her assets to Clara.